European Business and Economics Programme (EBEP)

 March 15, 2018 for nominated students from partner universities

 On weekdays lunch can be purchased in the student cafeteria for very reasonable prices.

 Culture and Leisure Time Programme

 The International Office team offers participants a wide variety of optional cultural and social events in Berlin and surrounding area about twice a week.
 This may include visits to UNESCO World Heritage sites (Museum Island in Berlin, Castles and Gardens in Potsdam), Berlin Wall Museum and Holocaust Museum, excursion to the Memorial Sachsenhausen, a boat trip, Beach Bar, and many other activities.

 - 100 contact hours

 - 80 contact hours business course incl. academic support program

-- 20 contact hours German language & culture at beginners level
+- 20 contact hours German Culture & Society

 - 9 ECTS credits